Heterogeneous popularity of metabolic reactions from evolution

-The empirical power-law behavior of $P_{\rm pop}(f)$ comes from the late-time or small-$f$ regime of the model, in which almost all species are born.
-Given that the empirical power-law exponent is close to $\eta_1$, most of the metabolic reactions in the contemporary species are possibly recruited in the late-time regime where $R(t)$ grows linearly with time.
-Decreasing $\mu$, one can expect the extended small-$f$ regime such that $f_*=0.6$ at $\mu=\mu^{\rm (empirical)}$.
+These results and the formula in Eq.~(\ref{eq:Pformula}) enable us to see that the power-law decay of $P_{\rm pop}(f)$ is mainly attributed to the exponential decay of $f_r$ with $\tau_r$ in Eq.~(\ref{eq:fnet}) and its crossover originates in $P_{\rm rec}(\tau_r) \sim f_r^{-1}$ and $P_{\rm rec}(\tau_r)\sim {\rm const.}$ in the early- and late-time regimes, respectively.
+The results for the late-time regime apply to almost all reactions and species and therefore its agreement with the empirical data is remarkable.
+The region of $f$ displaying the faster decay $P_{\rm pop}(f)\sim f^{-2}$, absent in the empirical data, shrinks with decreasing $\mu$, and can be further diminished by e.g., allowing earlier-born species to recruit a larger number of reactions, which can make $P_{\rm rec}(\tau)$ vary weakly with $\tau$ in the whole time regime.
+More improvements toward reality can be pursued.

-{\it Discussion --} We have studied the origin of the power-law distribution of the metabolic reaction popularity by investigating a network evolution model.
+{\it Discussion.---}We have studied the origin of the power-law distribution of the metabolic reaction popularity by investigating a network co-evolution model.
 The birth of a new species inheriting the metabolic network of its parent species and its expansion by recruiting reactions can generate such heterogeneity in the reaction popularity as observed empirically.
-We investigated the time-dependence of the numbers of species and distinct reactions, and the popularity of individual reactions.
-The total number of distinct recruited reactions grows exponentially and then linearly with time, which bring different power-law exponents of the popularity distribution.
-The exponent $1$ of the empirical distribution indicates that the metabolic reactions in the contemporary species have been mostly recruited in the late-time regime of the model, where brand-new reactions are rare and species recruit the reactions already used by others.
+We investigated the time dependence of the numbers of species and distinct reactions, and the popularity of individual reactions.
+Contrary to the toy model, the reaction pool is finite, and the total number of distinct recruited reactions grows linearly with time in the late-time regime, which brings the popularity distribution with the exponent one in agreement with the empirical distribution.
+In addition, the structure of individual species' metabolic networks and the phylogeny of the species from the model simulations agree well with the empirical data, demonstrating the potential of our model to be an elementary model for the metabolism evolution.